-Asset-backed securities, excluding mortgages, may not exceed 10 percent of the allocation are rated AA or by an NRSRO, and may not represent more than 30 percent of the fund's or pool's assets, and
+- Asset-backed securities, excluding mortgages, may not exceed 10 percent of the allocation

 11.)
 SUPRANATIONALS

 US Dollar denominated senior unsecured unsubordinated obligations issued or unconditionally -guaranteed by the International Bank for Reconstruction and Development, International Finance Corporation, or Inter-American Development Bank.